 }

-With the flag on and no explicit messages.inbound.byChannel.imessage, the debounce window widens to 2500 ms (the legacy default is 0 ms — no debouncing).
-The wider window is required because Apple’s split-send cadence of 0.8-2.0 s does not fit in a tighter default.
+With the flag on and no explicit messages.inbound.byChannel.imessage or global messages.inbound.debounceMs, the debounce window widens to 7000 ms (the legacy default is 0 ms — no debouncing).
+The wider window is required because Apple’s URL-preview split-send cadence can stretch to several seconds while Messages.app emits the preview row.

 To tune the window yourself: